churris-x/clipboard/README.md

 	- [ ] error mark
 	- [ ] arrows
 	- [ ] font
+- [ ] Api's
+    - [ ] save online
+    - [ ] save on localstorage
+    - [ ] save as json to export
+- [ ] Do I want to make an exact copy or change things?
+Start out with copy and then add chagnes? alternative version?

 ## React Info
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).